- Pest Control

 We at Wicklow Pest Control Limited are committed to ensuring the security and protection of the personal information that we process, and to provide a compliant and consistent approach to data protection.
 We have always had a robust and effective data protection program in place which complies with existing law and abides by the data protection principles.
 However, we recognise our obligations in updating and expanding this program to meet the demands of the GDPR and the Data Protection Act 1988 in conjunction with the Data Protection Amendment Act 2003.

-- Wicklow Pest Control Limited is committed to training Staff in compliant data collection, correlation and disposal
+Wicklow Pest Control Limited are committed to training Staff in compliant data collection, correlation and disposal

 Data Subject Rights